-To ensure data quality, RLAM seeks to engage data providers who are seen as industry leaders and who are able to provide RLAM with significant data volumes using good practice methodologies.
+To ensure data quality, RLAM seeks to engage data providers who are seen as leading in the industry and who are able to provide RLAM with significant data volumes using good practice methodologies.

 Additionally, where deemed appropriate, RLAM will seek to harvest data manually.
 This both helps to increase data coverage and accuracy.
 This is particularly important for fixed income funds where issuer-level ESG data is not as well covered by data providers and researchers.